BretStateham/azure-icon-pngs/readme.md

 The steps aren't hard, and since the icon set isn't mine, and it is subject to change (hopefully with a bunch of awesome new icons), instead of just including them here, I'll show you how to create the `.png` versions yourself.
 It isn't hard.
 Just a few steps, and those are:

+> **Note**: If you really just want the icons, I have an [UNOFFICIAL .zip file](https://github.com/BretStateham/azure-icon-pngs/releases/download/0.0.1/azure-icons-pngs.zip) that contains the icons as PNGs in my [latest release](https://github.com/BretStateham/azure-icon-pngs/releases/latest).

 1. [Downloading and extracting the "Microsoft Azure Cloud and AI Symbol / Icon Set -SVG"](#icon-set)
 1. [Cloning the SVG.NET repo and compiling `SvgConsole.exe`](#svgconsole)
 1. [Running `convertAzureIconsToPng.ps1`](#convert)